 "For touching hot things!"
-Nana shot back, incredulous.
+Anna shot back, incredulous.
 "What hot things are there at the grocery store?"
 I countered, trying to get her to think it all through.
-Nana's answer revealed the level of French thinking that has been absorbed.
+Anna's answer revealed the level of French thinking that has been absorbed.
 "Ahhhh, baguettes!" she answered.
 "Well, maybe, but not in this case..."
 I left them all scratching their heads.

 "Pass me the hot pads," I murmured as our turn in the checkout line drew near.
 The girls grimaced in embarrassment until I opened the Haagen Dazs freezer and slipped a pint of Vanilla Bean into one mitt, and wrapped the other around it for maximum heat exclusion.
 Then the light bulbs came on.